 A big event in 1958 was the opening of a new headquarters building, the Union Oil Center, overlooking the Harbor Freeway.
 Because it was built on a hill, Union Oil Center was the highest building in Los Angeles when it opened in April, 1958.

-Photo of the Union Oil Center building from the northwest side.
+This is a view of the completed building from the Northwest side.

 Union Oil Company of California purchased Pure Oil in 1965.
 Shortly after acquisition by Union Oil, Pure Oil's Refining & Marketing operations became the Pure Oil Division of Union Oil Company of California with the Pure Oil name continuing in full force.
 By 1970, the Pure Oil brand was phased out, and remaining service stations and auto/truck stops were rebranded as Union 76.
 The Pure Oil Division was merged with Union Oil's west coast Refining & Marketing division to become the Union 76 division.

 After 1970, the Pure Oil name was retained as a registered trademark, while the Firebird brand name was retained and used primarily for motor oils and lubricants that were not extensively marketed toward consumers.